Haivision/srt/docs/dev/utilities.md

 directly reachable, so for example:
 - A pointer to the object - NULL is a trap representation
 - A positive integer index in some array - so std::string::npos is a trap
-- A list iterator - for that you need to keep some empty list for a trap
+- A wrapper with a list iterator and list pointer (no trap possible for iterator)
 - Your own wrapper for any of the above so that it can be same as AccessType

 The AccessType class is only required to contain several static members, which